mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 There is nothing stopping you from reusing Locks in more than one World though.
 If the replacement works out in both Worlds, go for it.

 The Boom Boom position is just additional information.
-A BoomBoom needs to be put at that y position to result in the Lock of that row to be popped.
-But in Foundry, selecting the Lock is done via the Level Settings, so there is no need to remember this and to set the BoomBoom to a position in that range by hand.
+A Boom Boom needs to be put at that on of those y positions tocd - result in the Lock of that row to be popped.
+But in Foundry, selecting the Lock is done via the Level Settings, so there is no need to remember this and to set the Boom Boom to a position in that range by hand.
+Simply put it where you want the Boom Boom to be.

 ## World Info